|Skip||Played||Won||Lost||Drawn||Shots Total||Shots Up||Ends Won||Points|

 |19:00||Bob Stewart vs Gordie Kennedy||4 – 6||1 – 5|

 |Wed 23 Mar|

 |19:00||Charlie Watt jnr vs Lynn Roberts||14 – 0||7 – 0|

 |Wed 30 Mar|

-It was presented to the winners of Division 1 until 1993 when the Province Leagues were split into East and West sections with the opening of Moray Leisure Centre.
+Presented to the Province by Forres Curling Club at the time East and West sections of the Province were created with the opening of Moray Leisure Centre.